It’s especially important to know what’s working and what’s not, before making rash and sometimes costly decisions.

 Your company might not need to rebrand, it might just need a little TLC.

 The first thing to do is collect together all of your brand documentation.

 This is not every piece of paperwork that’s ever been produced by your company.
 This is documentation, guidelines and items related to your brand and it’s identity.

-Here’s a quick checklist to help you to pull together the relevant files for your brand audit.
-As a side note, if you have a Brand Guidelines document, 90% of the following list should be covered in there.
+Here’s a quick brand audit checklist to help you to pull together the relevant files for your Brand Audit, but as a side note, if you have a Brand Guidelines document, 90% of the following list should be covered in there.

 Brand Audit: Before and After

 When we conduct a Brand Audit at Canny Creative, we usually hold them over the course of several meetings.